mattpeebles/book-commons-api/README.md

 `/ebooks/:bookId`

-displays ebook with id in parameter
+displays particular ebook

+`/ebooks/wishlist/:listId`

+returns all ebooks associated with listId

 #### Post <a name="ebookPost"></a>
 `/ebooks`